 Boston fans were stunned.
 Yankees fans were jubilant.
-Before the sale, the Red Sox won 4 of 15 World Series, the Yankees none.
+Before the sale, the Red Sox won four of 15 World Series, the Yankees none.
 After the sale, the Yankees won 26 of 84 World Series, the Red Sox none.
 Then, finally, the Red Sox broke the curse in 2004.

 The Babe had had a monster year in 1919, hitting .350 with 101 walks and a league-leading 29 home runs.
-As his popularity grew, so did his waistline and the amount of drinking and gambling he did.
+As his popularity grew, so did his waistline and the amount of his drinking and gambling.

 But not before Frazee and Ruth fought over money in the press.
 At the beginning of the 1919 season Ruth had gotten a three-year, $10,000 contract, though he wanted $20,000.
 He made no apologies for his demands.
 A baseball player’s career is short, he said.